CoEDL/ILR/docs/_pages/head_setup.md

 Create an email address for the robot, and make sure you keep records of the address and password.

 **Warning**: The head and tummy apps are currently available only as a closed released.
-This means the address you use to download them must be registered before you can doanload the app.
+This means the address you use to download them must be registered before you can download the app.
 If you have created a new address at this stage, contact the ILR team and ask them to add the mail address to the list of testers.
 {: .notice--danger}

 ![gmail connecting](/ILR/assets/head/1.png){: .align-left width="50%"}